hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 ### Installing Pixel theme

+> For me, the best theme there is! :D Thanks and congratulations to [Rookervik](https://retropie.org.uk/forum/topic/768/pixel-theme).

 * Go to the `Retropie Settings` in EmulationStation.
 * Go to `ES Themes`.
 * Install `Pixel theme`.